markpyb/YugabyteDB-Performance/Star-Schema-Benchmark-SSB-YugabyteDB-Performance/README.md

 - No extra denormalization or restructuring done yet specifically for performance.

-<b>Note: Work in progress</b>
-I only tested different join orders for Seed 1 and applied the same join order for Seeds 2, 3, and 10.
-This was my first run of this benchmark, so I’m open to suggestions for improvements.

-<b>My TODO:</b>
+## Overall Notes:

+- Current indexing is a first draft by me: a deeper look into it planned for later.
+- Results highlight YugabyteDB’s effectiveness at distributed JOINs and aggregations and great performance with PostgreSQL API
+- Ideal for mixed OLTP/OLAP/HTAP scenarios, enabling single-database solutions.
+- Seeing great performance results against PostgresSQL, considering PostgreSQL has one node usually with non zero RPO fault tolerance

+## My TODO

-- update Seed 3 and 4 with new GUC Setting
+- update Seed 3 and  with new GUC Setting
+- Run Seed 3 and 10 against PG for PG timings
 - check execution plans are optimal from indexing or if i should be looking at a different join order or plan
+- Test against preview Yugabyte (2.25)

 Summary of Star Schema Benchmark (SSB) Performance on YugabyteDB And PostgreSQL
 - Query Parameters used are displayed below